Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 To find out how much unused allowance you had from the last three tax years, contact your pension supplier or speak to an independent financial adviser.

-You will not get any tax relief on any contributions over £40,000 a year.
+You will not get any tax relief on any contributions over £40,000 a year or the total value of your salary income limit (whichever is lower).

 If you think you could exceed your pension contributions limit for the year, speak to an independent financial adviser to discuss an alternative way to save towards your retirement.